-In a 12-week study in obese individuals, 500 mg taken three times per day caused about 5 pounds of weight loss, on average.
+In one older 12-week study in people with obesity, taking 500 milligrams (mg) of berberine three times per day caused about 5 pounds of weight loss, on average.
 The participants also lost 3.6% of their body fat (14).

 However, more research is needed on the weight loss effects of berberine.

-Heart disease is currently the world’s most common cause of premature death.
+Heart disease is currently the leading cause of death around the globe (

 Many factors that can be measured in the blood are associated with an increased risk of heart disease.

 As it turns out, berberine has been shown to improve many of these factors.